underthehai/tp/docs/UserGuide.md

 Name of Parameter | Description | Requirement
 ------------ | ------------- | -------------
 `n/NAME` | Name of the friend. | Name should only contain alphanumeric characters, punctuations and spaces, and it should not be blank.
-`m/MOBILE_NUMBER` | Mobile number of the friend cell mobile | Must be valid Singapore mobile number that follows the format 1 specific digit from [89] and 7 more digits.
+`m/MOBILE_NUMBER` | Mobile number of the friend cell mobile | Mobile numbers should only contain numbers, and it should be at least 8 digits long
-`p/PASSPORT_NUMBER` | Passport number of the friend passport | Passport numbers should follow the format: 1 specific character from [STFG] + 7 digits + 1 ending specific character from [A-Z].
+`p/PASSPORT_NUMBER` | Passport number of the friend passport | Passport numbers should be in the form [E] + 7 numbers + [A-Z]

 **Notes about Friend:**<br>